buildroot/buildroot/package/mender/readme.txt

 - log in to https://hosted.mender.io
 - click your email at the top right and then “My organization”
-- press the “COPY TO CLIPBOARD”
+- copy the "Organization token" to a clipboard
-- assign content of clipboard to TenantToken
+- assign contents of clipboard to TenantToken

 Example mender.conf options for Hosted Mender: